cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 ## Sealed class with private data class

-A long [thread]( https://youtrack.jetbrains.com/issue/KT-11914/Confusing-data-class-copy-with-private-constructor) discusses the reasons different suggestions for workarounds.
-Using a sealed class with abstract properties and a private data subclass is one of the more popular solutions proposed by Mark Slater.
+There is a long [thread]( https://youtrack.jetbrains.com/issue/KT-11914/Confusing-data-class-copy-with-private-constructor) about different approaches to prevent using the copy method as a bypass for the validation in the factory method.
+Mark Slater proposed using a sealed class with abstract properties and a private data subclass.

 ```kotlin
 sealed class RentalPeriod {